jyojay/MONU_Project_4/README.md

 ***

-### To solve:
+### Scope:

-Create a model to predict the likelihood that a news article is fake or real<br>
+With the lines of truth being blurred between real and fake in the daily news, every day and people becoming more reliant on social media for their news sources - it is more important than ever to be able to differentiate the two for reliable and accurate new sources.
+In light of this, we have created a model to predict the likelihood that a news article is fake or real<br>

-Everyone - create initial analysis<br>
-Asha and Jyotsna can create a machine learning model and create test<br><br>

-Create a basic data analysis and upload to github for EDA<br>
-Create a ML model and create a test<br>
-Combine Tableau wth Javascript and connection through Flask or using Teapot to input data<br>

 ### TOOLS<br>
 - MongoDB
 - Python
+- pandas
 - matplotlib
+- Scikit learn
-- pandas
+- Flask
-- Flask<br><br><br>
+- Tableau<br><br><br>

 ### STRUCTURE

 _Backend_<br>

+Everyone - Create a basic data analysis and upload to github for EDA<br><br>

 Jyotsna and Asha backend - cleanse data, modelling, creating csv for analysis -> for user recommendation, need user preference dataset<br>

 - Cleaning with MongoDB(?)